MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Overview
 --------

-Display engine is built for a dedicated display pixel format (see :ref:`display_pixel_structure`).
-For this pixel format, the display engine must be able to draw images with or without alpha blending and with or without transformation.
+The Graphical Engine is built for a dedicated display pixel format (see :ref:`display_pixel_structure`).
+For this pixel format, the Graphical Engine must be able to draw images with or without alpha blending and with or without transformation.
 In addition, it must be able to read all image formats.

 The MicroEJ application may not use all MicroUI image drawings options and may not use all images formats.
 It is not possible to detect what the application needs, so no optimization can be performed at application compiletime.
 However, for a given application, the platform can be built with a reduced set of pixel support.